coli-saar/coli-saar.github.io/grpo_prm.md

 So PRMs and GRPO look pretty unconnected, right?
 Surprisingly, no. We prove that **GRPO with a plain outcome reward is mathematically equivalent to a PRM-aware RL objective** equipped with a Monte-Carlo-based process reward model.
 The implicit PRM is built from overlapping trajectory prefixes inside each group, and these overlaps are everywhere in real-world training: in our experiments, 99.8%+ of groups induce non-trivial process rewards.

 Why does this matter?
-We show that GRPO's implicit PRM carries a flaw: a frequency term silently over-weights frequently-occurring process steps, hurting both exploration and exploitation.
-We introduce λ-GRPO, a variant of GRPO that normalizes these imbalanced frequency effects, and beats GRPO on downstream reasoning and reaches peak validation accuracy in under half the steps, at negligible cost.
+We show that GRPO's implicit PRM carries a flaw: a frequency term over-weights frequently-occurring process steps, hurting both exploration and exploitation.
+We introduce λ-GRPO, a variant of GRPO that normalizes these imbalanced frequency effects&mdash; and beats GRPO on downstream reasoning&mdash; at negligible cost.

 <details closed>
 <summary>